MITgcm/MITgcm/doc/phys_pkgs/shelfice.rst

    \end{aligned}
    :label: solvedmeltrateagain

-which substituted in :eq:`hellmersaltbalance` leads to
+Substituting this in :eq:`hellmersaltbalance` leads to

 .. math::
    \begin{aligned}